 about it to draw out the grace that will remedy it.
-So with the child of God: he carries the sin upon his own heart into the presence of God; he pleads with the Father, as a priest, that the dishonour done to Christ&#8217;s body, of which he is a member, may be remedied.
+So with the child of God: he carries the sin upon his own heart into the presence of God; he pleads with the Father, as a priest, that the dishonour done to Christ's body, of which he is a member, may be remedied.
 This I believe to be the spirit in which discipline should be exercised.
 But here we fail.
 We have not grace to eat the sin-offering.
 I come to church action and there I find yet more: it should go and humble itself until it has cleared itself.
-This is the force to me of &#8220;ye have not mourned,&#8221; etc.; there was not sufficient spirituality at Corinth to take and bear the sin at all; &#8220;You ought to have been bowed down there, broken-hearted, and broken in spirit at such a thing not being put out&#8212;concerned as to the cleanness of Christ&#8217;s house.&#8221;
+This is the force to me of "ye have not mourned", etc.; there was not sufficient spirituality at Corinth to take and bear the sin at all; "You ought to have been bowed down there, broken-hearted, and broken in spirit at such a thing not being put out -- concerned as to the cleanness of Christ's house".

 It is another part of priestly service to separate between clean and unclean.
 The priests were not to drink wine nor strong drink, that they might keep themselves in a spiritual state, by the habits of the sanctuary, being able to discern between clean, etc. This is always true.
-We must take as our object, in dealing with evil, God&#8217;s object.
-God&#8217;s house is the scene and place of God&#8217;s order.
-If it be said, that the woman must &#8220;have power [a covering] on her head because of the angels&#8221; (1 Corinthians n:10), it is as the exhibition of God&#8217;s order.
+We must take as our object, in dealing with evil, God's object.
+God's house is the scene and place of God's order.
+If it be said, that the woman must "have power [a covering] on her head because of the angels" (@1 Corinthians 11: 10), it is as the exhibition of God's order.
 Nothing should be permitted in the house that angels could not come in and approve.
 All is in thorough ruin; the full glory of the house will be manifested when Christ comes in glory, and not till then; but we should desire that, as far as possible, by the energy of the Holy Ghost, there should be correspondence in spirit and manner with what shall be hereafter.
-When Israel returned from the captivity, after Lo-ammi had been written upon them, and the glory had departed from the house, the public manifestation was gone, but Nehemiah and Ezra could find that in which to act according to God&#8217;s mind.
+When Israel returned from the captivity, after Lo-ammi had been written upon them, and the glory had departed from the house, the public manifestation was gone, but Nehemiah and Ezra could find that in which to act according to God's mind.
 That is our present condition.
-But we have now what they had not: we were always a remnant, we began at the end&#8212; &#8220;Where two or three are gathered together in my name, there am I in the midst of them,&#8221; @Matthew 18: 20.
+But we have now what they had not: we were always a remnant, we began at the end -- "Where two or three are gathered together in my name, there am I in the midst of them", @Matthew 18: 20.
 If the whole corporate system has come to nought, I get back to certain unchangeable blessed principles from which all is derived.
-The very thing from which all springs, to which Christ has attached, not only His name, but His discipline&#8212; the power of binding and loosing&#8212;is the gathering together of
+The very thing from which all springs, to which Christ has attached, not only His name, but His discipline -- the power of binding and loosing -- is the gathering together of

 {348}